 And remember that some things are better left unsaid, even (especially?) if they are clever; for example, frequent traveler Michael Cox warns, "Don't call the guy who gathers up the plastic bins at security 'Bin Laden.'
 I actually stopped myself on that one, which is rare for me."
 Good call.

 The point here is that if you keep your eyes open and your mind sharp, your own hardcore nature will help you find the best travel shortcuts, right on the spot.

 Finally, Shelli Gonshorowski, has two words for you: "Duct tape!
 I constantly rip things, and need a hem for new pants/skirts -- it's a miracle fixer on the road."
 I concur; in fact, back when I was a young rowing coach, I called the roll of duct tape "the toolbox."

 There are a lot of hardcore travelers in our readership; do you have any favorite tips or tactics we missed?
-Share them on our message boards or in the comments below.
+Share them in the comments below.